mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ### Instantiation vs Initialization

-Let's break down `redis.NewConn` into two phases: instantiation and initialization.
+Let’s break down `redis.NewConn` into two phases: instantiation and initialization.
+Instantiation refers to creating the component on the component structure and having it declare what it needs in order to initialize (e.g., configuration parameters).
+During instantiation, nothing external to the program is performed; no IO, no reading of the command-line, no logging, etc.
-Instantiation refers to creating the component on the component structure and having it declare what it needs in order to initialize (e.g. configuration parameters).
-During instantiation nothing external to the program is performed;
+All that’s happened is that the empty template of a `redis` component has been created.

-no IO, no reading of the command-line, no logging, etc...
-All that's happened is that the empty template of a `redis` component has been created.
+Initialization is the phase during which the template is filled in.

-Initialization is the phase when that template is filled in.
 Configuration parameters are read, startup actions like the creation of database connections are performed, and logging is output for informational and debugging purposes.

-The key to making effective use of this dichotemy is to allow _all_ components to instantiate themselves before they initialize themselves.
-By doing this we can ensure that, for example, all components have had the chance to declare their configuration parameters before configuration parsing is done.
+The key to making effective use of this dichotomy is to allow _all_ components to instantiate themselves before they initialize themselves.
+By doing this we can ensure, for example, that all components have had the chance to declare their configuration parameters before configuration parsing is done.

-So let's modify `redis.NewConn` so that it follows this dichotemy.
-It makes sense to leave instantiation related code where it is, but we need a mechanism by which we can declare initialization code before actually calling it.
-For this, I will introduce the idea of a "hook".
+So let’s modify `redis.NewConn` so that it follows this dichotomy.
+It makes sense to leave instantiation-related code where it is, but we need a mechanism by which we can declare initialization code before actually calling it.
+For this, I will introduce the idea of a “hook.”

 #### But First: Augment Component

 In order to support hooks, however, `Component` will need to be augmented with a few new methods.
-Right now it can only carry with it information about the component structure, but here we will add the ability to carry arbitrary key/value information as well:
+Right now, it can only carry with it information about the component structure, but here we will add the ability to carry arbitrary key/value information as well: